Prokaryotic Cell Definition

 Just like bacteria, archaea have one circular chromosome.
 They also possess plasmids.

-For more information on Prokaryotic Cells, visit BYJU’S Biology website or download BYJU’S app for further reference.
+For more information on Prokaryotic Cells, its definition, structure, characteristics and examples, keep visiting BYJU’S Biology website or download BYJU’S app for further reference.